 Gold Medal and Pillsbury all-purpose flours blend hard and soft wheats, yielding a mid-range protein level of around 10 to 11%—perfect for cookies, pancakes, and pie dough, but also capable of producing a passable loaf of bread.
 White Lily uses soft wheat and has approximately 9% protein, making it closer in protein content to pastry flour than other all-purpose flours, and thus better suited for use in pastries and biscuits than in bread doughs.
 For these reasons, we recommend stocking Gold Medal’s Blue Label as a standard all-purpose flour because it provides a mix of protein and starch that we find to be the most versatile for a wide range of recipes.

 If you’ve heard of Wondra, then you’re acquainted with instant flour.
 Introduced in the 1960s by Gold Medal Flour, Wondra is made by a process called pregelatinization, in which low-protein flour is pre-cooked, dried, and milled into a super-fine powder.
 While it’s mostly used to instantly dissolve into any hot or cold liquids (no more lumpy gravy!) and as a coating for fried meat, fish, or vegetables because it produces delicate, crispy crusts, that’s only the beginning.
-Julia Child recommended using it in crepe batter in The Way to Cook as a way to eliminate the rest time, since Wondra doesn’t need time to hydrate.
-In The Baking Bible, Rose Levy Beranbaum uses it to create sponge and angel food cakes, since Wondra yields a tender crumb.
+Julia Child recommended using it in crepe batter in The Way to Cook at Amazon as a way to eliminate the rest time, since Wondra doesn’t need time to hydrate.
+In The Baking Bible at Amazon, Rose Levy Beranbaum uses it to create sponge and angel food cakes, since Wondra yields a tender crumb.